-Jim's behavior has a significant negative impact on the team.
-People don't want to work with him; and they resent his apathetic attitude and his unwillingness to change his behavior.
+Jim's behavior has a significant negative impact.
+People don't want to work with him, and they resent his apathetic attitude and his unwillingness to change.

 People duck responsibility for reasons ranging from simple laziness or a fear of failure, through to a sense of feeling overwhelmed by the scale of a problem or a situation.

 Whatever the reason, if people fail to take responsibility, they'll fail in their jobs, they'll fail their teams, and they'll fail to grow as individuals.
 All of this makes it important to address the issue.